 This product consists of live programming, with a combination of the on-demand library, and is gaining a lot of popularity.
 It’s no wonder that the company added 800 thousand new live TV users, Hulu streaming statistics confirm.
 And right before the pandemic, Hulu’s market share in the live TV sector increased from 31% to 34%.

 Users often subscribe to multiple services, especially due to the pressure to access content that is unique to each of them.
 Hulu users had subscriptions to both Amazon and Netflix, or Apple TV+ and HBO Max.

 This live streaming platform offers great gaming video content.
-Twitch streaming statistics show that this service has reached a record of 6.34 billion hours watched.
+Twitch streaming statistics show that this service has reached a record of 6.13 billion hours watched.
 To put this number into perspective, it’s twice the amount of time spent by both YouTube Gaming Live and Facebook Gaming users.
-The US accounts for the largest number of Twitch users, and in 2020 alone, their number surged from 33 to 41 million.

 When it comes to Spotify’s usage by region, North America is the leader, with users spending nearly 2.5 hours listening to music.
 Streaming statistics further show Europe has the lowest average time users spend on Spotify (99 minutes per day).